 Source: Freepik

 Having identified a qualifying broken link, your next item on the agenda would be to create a high-value replacement.
-Your replacement content needs to be better than the original in terms of clarity, profundity, and user engagement.
+Your replacement content needs to be better than the original in clarity, depth, and user engagement.

-Tools like AI text generators can help you draft initial versions quickly, allowing you to focus on refining tone, structure, and relevance for the target site.
+Tools like AI text generators can help you quickly draft initial versions, allowing you to focus on refining tone, structure, and relevance for the target site.

 You can use the Wayback Machine to see the content's original structure, tone, and intent.
 Then, you can construct a better replacement.